-TfN's Investment Programme, along with associated national measures such as speeding up the introduction of electric vehicles, must contribute towards a reduction in carbon emissions.
+Individual projects in TfN's Investment Programme, and projects being led by Local Transport Authorities, must contribute towards a reduction in carbon emissions.
 Projects should also look at minimising the impact of transport on the historic and natural environment, and whenever possible seeking to deliver environmental enhancements and biodiversity net gain.